Treating Panic Attacks in Reston, VA—Counseling and Therapy for a Panic Disorder

 People, understandably, try many different strategies to overcome the attacks.
 Many change their daily life, trying to avoid anything that could trigger an attack.
 In the process, they avoid opportunities, joy, and connection.
 Other hope that alcohol or drugs with numb the uncomfortable feelings.
 These, however, almost always increase the prevalence and intensity of the panic.

-Panic attacks are often responsive to psychological treatments such as cognitive behavior therapy, medication, ad exposure therapy.
+Panic attacks are often responsive to psychological treatments such as cognitive behavioral therapy, medication, ad exposure therapy.
 Many experience fewer attacks or their attacks stop with these interventions.

 If you are fighting panic attacks, you are not alone.
-Thriveworks Reston offers these therapies, and our skilled counselors are committed to formulating treatment plans that align with each individual’s needs.
+Thriveworks Reston offers these therapies, and our skilled counselors and psychologists are committed to formulating treatment plans that align with each individual’s needs.

 Identifying Panic Disorder